You are here

 About Ohio State

-Ohio State is one of the largest universities in the nation.
-As Ohio's best and one of the nation's top-20 public universities, it is also home to a diverse group of the best and brightest people in the world.
-The Ohio State University is further recognized by a top-rated academic medical center and a premier cancer hospital and research center.
+As Ohio's best and one of the nation's top-20 public universities, Ohio State is home to a diverse group of the best and brightest people in the world.
+Ohio State is further distinguished by a top-rated academic medical center and a premier cancer hospital and research center.
 The university's main campus is one of America's largest and most comprehensive, reaching into the state at large with various campuses and research centers located throughout Ohio.

 Ohio State prides itself on establishing a culturally and intellectually diverse environment, encouraging all members of our learning community to reach their full potential.